taronull/ayu-obsidian/README.md

 5. Filter for ***Ayu Light & Mirage***
 6. Click _Install and use_

-Or, manually download this repo in your `.obsidian/themes`
+Or, manually download this repo in your `.obsidian/themes` and rename it `Ayu Light & Mirage`

 # Icons